jboss-fuse/fuse-karaf/quickstarts/camel/camel-linkedin/README.md

 * Maven 3.1.1 or higher
 * JDK 1.7 or 1.8
-* JBoss Fuse 6
+* JBoss Fuse 7

 Build and Deploy the Quickstart
 -------------------------

 1. Change your working directory to `camel-linkedin` directory.
 * Run `mvn clean install` to build the quickstart.
-* Start JBoss Fuse 6 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
+* Start JBoss Fuse 7 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
 * Create the following configuration file in the etc/ directory of your Red Hat JBoss Fuse installation:

-  InstallDir/etc/org.jboss.quickstarts.fuse.camel.linkedin.cfg
+  InstallDir/etc/org.jboss.fuse.quickstarts.camel.linkedin.cfg
-  Edit the org.jboss.quickstarts.fuse.camel.linkedin.cfg file with a text editor and add the following contents:
+  Edit the org.jboss.fuse.quickstarts.camel.linkedin.cfg file with a text editor and add the following contents:

   userName=<LinkedIn account user name>
   userPassword=<LinkedIn account password>